Officials search for driver who allegedly caused school bus crash in Pa.

-WPVI-TV(LANCASTER, Pa.) — Police near Lancaster, Pennsylvania, are searching for a driver who authorities say caused a school bus to crash Wednesday morning, sending 15 students and the bus driver to the hospital.
+WPVI-TV(LANCASTER, Pa.) — Police near Lancaster, Pennsylvania, are searching for a driver who authorities say caused a school bus to crash Thursday morning, sending 14 students and two adults to the hospital.

 Police said a driver in a sedan hit the back of an escort vehicle in East Lampeter Township.
 The escort vehicle was then pushed into another lane, side-swiping the school bus.